 Almost every power tool company sells a circular saw, so choosing the right one for your workshop can be challenging.
 Whether you’re a DIYer seeking a lightweight cordless option or a pro in the market for a feature-loaded model, this guide will help you get a handle on what to look for.
 Plus, we’ll tip you off as to which of the best circular saw options top our list of recommendations.

-- BEST OVERALL: Makita 7-1/4-Inch Circular Saw
+- BEST OVERALL: Makita 5007Mg 7-1/4-Inch Circular Saw

-- BEST CORDLESS: DEWALT 7-1/4-Inch Circular Saw
+- RUNNER-UP: DEWALT 7-1/4-Inch Circular Saw with Electric Brake

-- BEST FOR HEAVY DUTY: SKILSAW 10-1/4-Inch SAWSQUATCH Circular Saw
+- BEST HEAVY-DUTY: SKILSAW 10-1/4″ SAWSQUATCH Circular Saw

-- BEST VALUE: CRAFTSMAN 7-1/4-Inch Circular Saw
+- BEST FOR BEGINNERS: BOSCH CS10 7-1/4-Inch 15 Amp Circular Saw

 Sidewinder vs. Worm Drive